|Jacques Kistler||Rene Zulauf|

 - A step-up of asset basis (including for self-created goodwill) for direct federal and cantonal/communal tax purposes upon the migration of a company or additional activities and functions into Switzerland;

-- The tax-privileged release of "hidden reserves" for cantonal/communal tax purposes for companies transitioning out of tax-privileged cantonal tax regimes (such as mixed or holding companies) into ordinary taxation;
+- The tax-privileged release of hidden reserves for cantonal/communal tax purposes for companies transitioning out of tax-privileged cantonal tax regimes (such as mixed or holding companies) into ordinary taxation; and

-Although it still may be possible for revised legislation to meet the original January 1 2019 introduction timetable at the federal level, because the cantons need adequate time to introduce the law into cantonal legislation, the introduction of the law may be postponed by one or two years, i.e. to January 1 2020, or more likely to January 1 2021.
+Although it still may be possible for revised legislation to meet the original January 1 2019 introduction timetable at the federal level if the Swiss parliament decides on the revised legislation in its winter 2017/2018 session, since the cantons need adequate time to introduce the law into cantonal legislation, the introduction of the law may be postponed by one to two years, i.e. to January 1 2020 or 2021.